ember-learn/guides-source/guides/v3.17.0/components/conditional-content.md

 {{if condition value}}
 ```

 This is the syntax for an `if` statement in inline form.
 If the `condition` is true, Ember will use `value` at the invocation site.

-Ember also allows you to write an `if-else` statement in inline form.
+Ember also allows you to write an `if else` statement in inline form.
 It looks similar to a ternary operator.

 ```handlebars {data-filename="app/components/my-component.hbs"}
 {{if condition value1 value2}}